Felix Randal

 This poem teems with tenderness.

-Tenderness is its theme, its distinguishing characteristic.
-This poem is filled with authenticity and compassion and caritas, and it is very moving and inexpressibly touching and beautiful.
+Tenderness is its essence, its distinguishing characteristic.
+This poem is filled with authenticity and compassion and caritas, and it is moving and very beautiful.

 The lines of that stanza conclude with Hopkins the priest asking that God give rest to Felix for any offenses Felix may have ever caused, as who among us has not?